poonamshettar/Portfolio/codes/fw.md

 #include <bits/stdc++.h>
 using namespace std;

-// Number of vertices in the graph
 #define V 4

 #define INF 99999

-// A function to print the solution matrix void printSolution(int dist[][V]);
+void printSolution(int dist[][V]);

-// Solves the all-pairs shortest path
-// problem using Floyd Warshall algorithm void floydWarshall(int dist[][V])
+void floydWarshall(int dist[][V])
 {

     int i, j, k;

     for (k = 0; k < V; k++) {

-        // Pick all vertices as source one by one for (i = 0; i < V; i++) {
+        for (i = 0; i < V; i++) {
             for (j = 0; j < V; j++) {
                 if (dist[i][j] > (dist[i][k] + dist[k][j])